October 6, 2020

 One of the coolest rock formations on Prince Edward Island can be found along Thunder Cove Beach on the Island’s north shore.
 This sandstone rock formation is shaped just like a — you guessed it — teacup.
 While it’s a little off the beaten path (or beach, in this case), making your way to this landmark is definitely worth the reward.
 This unique formation has been delighting locals and visitors for generations, and while it’s fun to look at, like all sandstone, it’s quite fragile — so it’s best not to climb.
 If you’re looking to snap a cool photo of Tea Cup Rock, we recommend visiting in the early morning when the sun is still low in the sky — the lighting makes for epic photos!

-The Maritimes has so much to be thankful for, and we’re lucky to be able to explore our provinces aboard Fundy Rose, the mv Confederation, and the mv Holiday Island.
+The Maritimes has so much to be thankful for, and we’re lucky to be able to explore our provinces aboard Fundy Rose and Northumberland Ferries.
 But what we want to know is, what are you thankful for?
 Share a little Maritime magic with us on Instagram, and let us know your favourite East Coast landmarks.
 We can’t wait to see your photos and hear your stories.